 What I found was a strange mixture of obfuscation and sketchy business tactics… and one instance where they broke the law.

-First off, and I hate that I have to say this again, the Fantasticon in Milwaukee was not related to Funfest Inc‘s touring Fantasticon shows.
+To begin though, and I hate that I have to say this again, the Fantasticon in Milwaukee was not related to Funfest Inc‘s touring Fantasticon shows.
 Nor is it related to the FantastiCon in the UK, and it definitely has no relation to the one in Denmark.
 Just a tip, when you’re starting a new convention: Google your name.

 Seriously, it takes five seconds.

-One of the most amazing things about Fantasticon’s meltdown was that in the tirade by convention chair “Henry Jones” (we’ll get to why that’s in quotes in a bit).
+One of the most amazing things about Fantasticon’s meltdown was the tirade by convention chair “Henry Jones” (we’ll get to why that’s in quotes in a bit).
 He not only blamed the local fans for the failure of Fantasticon, but also the cancelled Awesome Con Milwaukee.
 In fact, they pretty much nailed Awesome Con Milwaukee up on a cross.

 And that bit was weird.